Association of African Air Forces

 The Association of African Air Forces (AAAF) is a voluntary and non-political organization; membership is open to Air Forces or their equivalent within the continent of Africa and the United States of America.
 The Association is operated with support from the United States Air Forces in Europe - Air Forces Africa (USAFE-AFAFRICA); a United States Air Force major command (MAJCOM) and a component command of both United States European Command (USEUCOM) and United States Africa Command (USAFRICOM).

-AAAF fosters collaborative, multilateral engagements to promote African-led air power solutions that address trans-national threats, and efficient use of air resources to improve air operations across Africa.
+AAAF fosters collaboration among the air forces of African countries to address trans-national threats, and to promote efficient use of air resources to improve air operations across Africa.
 During the 5th annual African Air Chief Symposium (AACS), AAAF was established and all signatory members "have an equal voice within the association, and will be recognized as the air force or the equivalent service of every other signing country."

 Charter

 The Charter of the Association of African Air Forces was formally signed into agreement on Sept.
 17, 2015 by the U.S. and three African nations during the 2015 African Air Chief Symposium in Nouakchott, Mauritania.

 According to the Executive Summary following the 2015 African Air Chief Symposium:

 "Air Force Chiefs of Staff and Deputy Chiefs of Staff from eighteen African countries participated in the event, which focused on continuing to build a network of airmen to increase the capabilities of airpower in Africa (p.1)."At the conclusion of the 2022 Symposium, two additional Air Forces signed, bringing the total number of signatories to 28.

+Shortly after the opening ceremony of the 2023 Symposium, Somalian air force Brig.
+Gen. Mohamud Sheikh Ali Mohamed, chief of the Somalian air force, signed the charter bringing the total number of signatories to 29.